 In the main window and in private chat windows, [ E focuses the chat input box, while [ H focuses the chat history output box.

-From within any TeamTalk window, type the sequence [ N to move to the next visible TeamTalk window, and the sequence [ P to move to the previous one.
+From within any TeamTalk window, type the sequence [ N to move to the next visible TeamTalk window, and the sequence [ Shift+N to move to the previous one.
 These will include all chat windows and main TeamTalk windows from all open visible instances of TeamTalk Qt.
 If you also have open and visible instances of TeamTalk Classic and you are also running the TeamTalk Classic scripts, the set of windows may include TeamTalk Classic main and chat windows as well, though the reported window names may not be the same for one TeamTalk type from the other type's scripts.
 The order of windows may sometimes seem arbitrary but is usually related to the order of window creation.

 While the scripts are running, JAWS will announce automatically any changes in the following on-screen indicators, which appear as checkboxes in a toolbar near the top of the TeamTalk window.
 For each of these, JAWS will say the indicator name along with "Enabled" or "Disabled" when the indicator changes.